"You won't make any money as an artist."

 In today's world, there are more opportunities than ever which allow artists to do what they love while creating a sustainable income.
 And if you're willing to put in the time and work, you too can reap the incredible rewards of this new age in being a creative.

-Today we'll dive into one avenue that is proving to be quite lucrative for some artists.
-We'll take a look at what it is, explore how it works, and the alternatives to building this type of businesses online.
+Today we'll dive into one avenue that artists turn to when they want to figure out how illustrators make money online.
+We'll take a look at what Patreon is, how to use Patreon as an artist, how to set up an account, look at sites like Patreon, and consider the alternatives to building these types of businesses online.